virtualjj/automated-openvpnas/README.md

 </p>

-10. Click on the **Overview** dropdown and select **Outputs**.
-Click on the hyperlink to have a new tab open that will take you to the OpenVPN AS web Admin Login page.
+10. Head back to CloudFormation and click on the **Overview** dropdown and select **Outputs**.
+Click on the hyperlink to have a new tab open that will take you to the OpenVPN AS web admin Login page.
 Remember that at this point, even though you might have entered a custom hostname parameter you can only access the Admin Login page by IP address since DNS is not configured yet.

 <p align="center">
 <img src="https://github.com/virtualjj/automated-openvpnas/blob/master/images/readme/deploystep-010-stack-outputs.jpg" alt="Confirm successful stack launch." height="75%" width="75%">